 What is the rationale for the investment in Cadillac Castings?

 Answered on August 17, 2021.
 Cadillac Casting is a Ductile Iron Foundry located in Cadillac, Michigan with a capacity to produce approximately 1.4 million molds per year.
 An elderly shareholder of Cadillac Casting wanted to sell in 2019 and Air T was among several parties who purchase the shares as part of the elderly-shareholder’s exit.
 An independent committee within Air T conducted due diligence and approved the purchase of this stake.
 This investment is completely independent from Air T’s other operations and investments.

-DENVER, NC, February 10, 2023 – Air T, Inc. (NASDAQ: AIRT) is an industrious American company with a portfolio of businesses, each of which is independent yet interrelated.
-We seek dynamic individuals and teams to operate companies using processes that increase value...
+CHARLOTTE, NC, November 13, 2023 – Air T, Inc. (NASDAQ: AIRT) is an industrious American company with a portfolio of businesses, each of which is independent yet interrelated.
+We seek dynamic individuals and teams to operate companies using processes that increase...